ngjunsiang/laymansguide-src/season1/issue000/issue000.md

 Someone I know just took up a (sponsored) course to learn HTML, CSS, and eventually maybe Javascript and maybe even Python!

-What does it meant to have been taught HTML?
+What does it mean to have been taught HTML?
 What does it mean to receive a certificate stating that you have learnt HTML?
 Why would anyone need to learn HTML?
 Will you be able to make a webpage, knowing some HTML?
 Will you be able to make a nice website with CSS?
 Many of these courses claim you can.
 That’s why you’re paying for them, right?

 These courses often guarantee that in the course of 2 hours, you will learn how to write HTML.
 You will learn what CSS is.
 But here is what these courses cannot guarantee: